My Home and Alphabet Group ‘GMUBH’

 Day 1

-- The teacher can discuss with the students about the various details of ‘My Home’.
+- The teacher can discuss with the students about the various details of the topic ‘My Home’.

 - The teacher can close the session by reciting the rhyme learnt in the earlier class.

-- The teacher shows the flashcards of ‘My Home’ as a revision of the topic.
+- The teacher shows the poster and flashcards of ‘My Home’ as a revision of the topic.

 Key knowledge the child will acquire: Children recognise the importance and appreciate the facts about ‘My Home’.